gh-davidr/NightscoutLoader/README.md

   * Roche (SQL Server Database load as well as CSV export)
   * Medtronic
   * Diasend
+A serial stream of BG, Carb and Insulin is intelligently grouped together into a Treatment.
+The tool will ignore previously loaded data.
+It will also identify contention between manually entered Care Portal entries and data from meter/pump.

 ### Quick way of locating and allowing edits to the Notes field in treatment data.

 ![picture](resources/images/FindModify.jpg)